-Following a safe September return for our students we are now working hard to help students and parents during the initial part of the Spring term with schools closing and our students needing assistance with accommodation and travel.
+Following a safe September return for our students we are now working hard to help students and parents during the Spring term with schools closing and our students needing assistance with accommodation and travel.

 Our host families, drivers and residential staff are putting in place additional precautions to keep students safe during these times when they are away from school.
 You can read more about these measures on this page.